hungcq/knowledge-repo/IT/software-engineering-at-google/software-engineering-at-google.md

 - Chap 17: code search:
   - Too much boring technical details
   - Is the idea even remotely feasible for normal orgs?
+- Chap 21: dependency management: what is a SAT graph?

 # Take away
 - How to write clear, resilient to change tests